opensearch-project/documentation-website/_security/configuration/disable.md

 ### Tarball

-1. Navigate to /bin directory in your OpenSearch Dashboards installation folder and stop the running OpenSearch Dashboards instance by pressing Ctrl + C.
+1. Navigate to the `/bin` directory in your OpenSearch Dashboards installation folder and stop the running OpenSearch Dashboards instance by pressing `Ctrl + C`.

 1. Run the following command to uninstall the Security plugin.